GiHoon1123/Finstage/README.md

-# Salesmgmt
+# Finstage

 ## Introduction

-**Salesmgmt** is a Java-based project that simulates a company’s internal sales management system.
-It was developed primarily as a **practice environment for migrating legacy internal systems to a modern Java architecture**.

-While the system provides features for managing and tracking company revenue, its core purpose is to explore modular system design, clean architecture principles, and integration with real-world technologies.
+**Finstage** is a Java-based financial intelligence platform that supports individual investors by providing access to financial statements, AI-based stock price prediction, and actual vs. predicted stock chart comparison.

+The system is built as a **realistic MVP prototype** to validate investment-related feature ideas and learn how to structure scalable backend systems in Java.

+While the long-term goal includes features like virtual investment and paid user plans, the current version focuses on delivering a **minimal but functional experience for investment analysis**.

 ## Purpose

-- Practice migrating internal systems to a modern Java stack.
+- Provide realistic financial data visualizations for public companies.
+- Enable stock price predictions based on fixed external variables.
+- Allow users to compare predicted prices with real market data.
-- Design a maintainable, testable system using **Hexagonal Architecture**.
+- Practice building scalable, testable systems using **Hexagonal Architecture**.
-- Simulate sales data management with realistic business logic.
-- Integrate essential backend technologies including **Spring Boot**, **JPA**, and **OpenAPI**.
+- Lay the foundation for a future **freemium SaaS financial service**.

 ## Architecture

-The project is structured based on the **Hexagonal Architecture** (also known as Ports and Adapters), which emphasizes the separation of business logic from external concerns such as databases and web frameworks.
+The project follows the **Hexagonal Architecture** (a.k.a.
+Ports and Adapters), which cleanly separates domain logic from infrastructure and UI.

 ### Key Layers:

-- **Domain Layer**: Contains core business logic and domain models.
+- **Domain Layer**: Core business rules (e.g. user limitations, prediction context).

-- **Application Layer**: Defines use cases and coordinates interactions between domain and external systems.
+- **Application Layer**: Use case orchestration and validation.

-- **Adapters (Ports)**: Implement external interactions like databases, APIs, or UI without affecting the domain logic.
+- **Adapters (Ports)**: Interfaces to database, web, or external APIs.

-This architectural style makes the system modular, easier to test, and flexible to change.
+This architecture promotes high testability, clear responsibilities, and long-term maintainability.

+## Currently Available Features

+### ✅ Financial Statement Viewer
+- View static financial data (e.g. sales, operating profit, ROE).
+- Accessible for all users, no login required.

+### ✅ Stock Price Prediction (AI)
+- Predict future prices of selected companies using predefined external variables.
+- Initial model: Simple linear regression.

+### ✅ Real vs. Predicted Chart
+- Overlay prediction results with recent actual stock prices.
+- Helps users visually assess prediction reliability.

+### ✅ Company Prediction Limitation (Freemium Logic)
+- Registered users can choose up to **3 companies** for prediction.
+- This limit simulates future upgrade logic for tiered subscription.

+### ✅ User Authentication
+- Basic email + password registration and login (JWT based or Firebase-ready).

+> ❌ *Virtual investment and portfolio tracking are excluded from MVP.*

 ## Getting Started